 Strategy #1 is open to selected programs at community colleges that are interested in improving their applied certificate and degree programs.
 Colleges engaging in this deeper dive will better understand how programs are helping graduates successfully access jobs with family-sustaining wages, ensure that colleges are providing equitable access and success, supporting program exploration, and delivering effective student supports.

-Strategy #2 focuses on supporting colleges in their efforts to award academic credit for industry credentials by developing equitable policies, establishing equivalencies, designing an equitable process to award credit, and communicating credit equivalencies and policies to students and employers.
-In addition to the video below which provides a comprehensive overview of this strategy and features three colleges and their efforts to award academic credit for industry credentials, the MCSS is hosting a series of workshops to support colleges in their efforts to establish equitable credit for prior learning policies and practices.
+This strategy focuses on supporting colleges in their efforts to award academic credit for industry credentials by developing equitable policies, establishing equivalencies, designing an equitable process to award credit, and communicating credit equivalencies and policies to students and employers.
+Institutions are invited to use marketing materials to communicate the new industry credentials database on the Michigan Transfer Network including the Customizable News ReleaseFlyerPostcardSocial Media Toolkit.

-Strategy #3 will focus on building multi-institutional transfer agreements between applied workforce programs at community colleges and bachelor's degree completion programs at Michigan's public and independent institutions of higher education.
-In October 2022, MCCA facilitated the development and implementation of four new transfer agreements including:
+This strategy focuses on building multi-institutional transfer agreements between applied workforce programs at community colleges and bachelor's degree completion programs at Michigan's public and independent institutions of higher education.
+In October 2022, MCCA facilitated the development and implementation of four new transfer agreements including Applied Business, General Applied Science Healthcare, and Information Technology.

 25 community colleges and 10 universities joined the four agreements which collectively provide a bachelor's degree completion pathway for graduates of 529 associate degree programs at community colleges in programs such as Manufacturing Engineering Technology, Hospitality Management, Cardiac Sonography, Cybersecurity, and more.
 Visit the Michigan Transfer Network to learn more about these agreements.